Skip to main content

 Cello & Piano Duo Concert

-The Kyoto Computer Guraduate Institute of Informatics (KCGI) and Kyoto Computer Gakuin (KCG) held the "Cello & Piano Duo Concert" Part 1 and Part 2 on November 21, 2025 (Friday) at the Main Hall on the 6th floor of KCGI Kyoto Ekimae Satellite and KCG Kyoto Ekimae School, featuring renowned cello player Ms. Shoko Fukutomi, who also teaches at Tokyo University of the Arts, and KCGI Professor and internationally renowned pianist Kyoko Tagawa.In the second part, all those who understand and cooperate with the educational activities of the University are also invited.On a day at the height of the autumn season, students and invited guests enjoyed the performances of two master musicians who are active in Japan and abroad.
+The University of Informatics Educational Corporation, The Kyoto College of Graduate Studies for Informatics (KCGI) and Kyoto Computer Gakuin (KCG) held the "Cello & Piano Duo Concert" Part 1 and Part 2 on November 21, 2025 (Friday) at the Main Hall on the 6th floor of KCGI Kyoto Ekimae Satellite and KCG Kyoto Ekimae Campus, featuring renowned cello player Ms. Shoko Fukutomi, who also teaches at Tokyo University of the Arts, and KCGI Professor and internationally renowned pianist Kyoko Tagawa.In the second part, all those who understand and cooperate with the educational activities of the University are also invited.On a day at the height of the autumn season, students and invited guests enjoyed the performances of two master musicians who are active in Japan and abroad.

-Professor Tagawa graduated from Kyoto City University of Arts with a Bachelor of Music (M.A.: Music) and from the Karl Maria von Weber University of Music and Performing Arts, Dresden, Germany.With a wide repertoire ranging from baroque to modern and contemporary music, she has given numerous solo recitals in Japan and abroad, and is active in many other fields, including performing with orchestras and chamber music.He is also known for his successful "Complete Beethoven Piano Sonata Concerts" (2009-2011).He teaches "Introduction to Music" at KCGI.
+Professor Tagawa graduated from Kyoto City University of Arts with a Bachelor of Music (M.A.: Music) and from Carl Maria von Weber University of Music, Dresden, Germany.With a wide repertoire ranging from baroque to modern and contemporary music, she has given numerous solo recitals in Japan and abroad, and is active in many other fields, including performing with orchestras and chamber music.She is also known for his successful "Complete Beethoven Piano Sonata Concerts" (2009-2011).She teaches "Introduction to Music" at KCGI.

 The program of the day was as follows.